 - Keep your basement and foundation of your house safe by diverting water away from it.

-- Filter rain water into the ground to prevent it from going into the sewer.
+- Filter rain into the ground to minimize water pollution from it being washed into sewers, creeks, streams, etc.

 - Attract beneficial insects and other important wildlife to your garden with the biodiversity you create via plant selection.